Signed Into Law

 Which agencies enforce SB667?

-SB667 is enforced by Texas Comptroller of Public Accounts (List maintenance) and Texas Attorney General (Enforcement of chapter compliance).
+SB667 is enforced by Texas Attorney General (Enforcement of chapter compliance) and Texas Comptroller of Public Accounts (List maintenance).

 Q

-The compliance urgency for SB667 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB667 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q